Student Corner

 Being L'Aquila ideally located in central Italy, you'll have lots of opportunities to visit Italy's top destinations: Rome, Naples, Pompei, Sicily, Florence, Venice, Verona, Milan, Turin, to mention just a few.
 The easiest and most convenient way to reach any of these destinations is from the bus/train stations in Rome, where you can get to by TUA/ARPA coach or Flixbus from L'Aquila (either from the bus station "Collemaggio" or from the Hotel Amiternum).
 Some destinations (Bologna, Venice, Verona to the North or the whole beautiful Apulia region in Southern Italy - most notably the Salento Peninsula) are more easily accessible from Pescara train station, where you can get to by TUA/ARPA coach from L'Aquila bus station or even by train (you'll have to change trains in Sulmona).
 Recently, most popular Italian cities have also been connected to L'Aquila by direct coaches (Flixbus).

-And, if you're into art, don't miss out the opportunity to visit Rome museums for free on every first Sunday of every month!
+And, if you're into art, don't miss out on the opportunity to visit Rome museums for free on the first Sunday of every month!

 Short excursions around L'Aquila